 The way you file taxes can vary greatly, and any task can appear daunting if it is new or the rules have changed due to a new tax reform rollout.
 The key is not to do it alone.

-Your accounting or bookkeeping software probably already has an integrated tax preparation buddy.
+Your accounting software probably already has an integrated tax preparation assistant of some kind.
 When information easily syncs between the two, there’s little to no work for you.
 Breaking a bone is starting to sound less appealing, hopefully?

 44% operate from their personal bank account